Energy-Efficient and High-Performance Data Transfers with DRL Agents: Conclusion

 \section{Conclusion}

-In this paper, we present \texttt{SPARTA}, a multi-parameter deep reinforcement learning (DRL) framework that automatically tunes concurrency (\(cc\)) and parallelism (\(p\)) to boost data transfer performance in high-speed networks.
+In this paper, we present \texttt{SPARTA}, a multi-parameter deep reinforcement learning (DRL) framework that automatically tunes concurrency (\(cc\)) and parallelism (\(p\)) to boost data transfer performance in high-speed networks while keeping the energy consumption low.
 Using real-world state transition data, we design two agent variants: \texttt{SPARTA-T} with a \emph{throughput-focused energy efficiency (T/E) reward} and \texttt{SPARTA-FE} with a \emph{fairness and efficiency (F\&E) Reward}.
 These reward signals enable the agents to balance throughput with energy usage while ensuring fair bandwidth sharing.
 Tested on multiple testbeds, \texttt{SPARTA} consistently outperforms both baseline and state-of-the-art methods, requiring only minimal configuration and showcasing the advantages of adaptive resource allocation.

 \texttt{SPARTA} trains DRL agents using energy- and fairness-aware reward signals, allowing them to pause and resume transfer threads based on real-time network conditions.
 This flexibility not only speeds up data transfers but also prevents overloading resources and lowers energy use.
 To speed up training, we introduce an emulation environment that stores transition logs from initial real-world training episodes.
 By learning from these logs, the agents quickly discover optimal actions without the high costs of lengthy real-world transfers.
 After training, they intelligently adjust $cc$ and $p$ to avoid resource congestion during busy periods and to fully use available bandwidth during quieter times, all without sacrificing fairness.